-Deserted Beaches on Ibiza in Winter
+Deserted beaches on Ibiza in the winter season

-Well I bet few of you have seen any of Ibiza's beaches like the ones below!
 The sun is shining (remember we have 300 days sunshine a year), there is not a sunbed or parasol to spoil the view, the water laps gently at the shore, the birds are crying and you have the entire beach to yourself, as you stroll slowly along, soaking up the sun and replenishing those sorely-needed Vitamin D supplies - sounds like paradise...

 Time for a coffee?

-One of our favourite winter activities is enjoying a cup of coffee, and/or a snack at one of the beach bars still open during the off season.
+One of our favourite winter activities is enjoying a cup of coffee, and/or a snack at one of the beach bars still open during the off-season.

 It certainly puts a different slant on a december day, when you can sit outside in a T-shirt, admiring the view, and topping up on that winter tan.